flatironinstitute/CaImAn/README.md

 # Related repositories :pushpin:
-There are many repositories that make heavy use of Caiman, or will help make using Caiman easier.
-If you would like your software to be in this list, please contact one of the developers or open an issue:
+There are many repositories that use Caiman, or help make using Caiman easier.

 * [use\_cases repo](https://github.com/flatironinstitute/caiman_use_cases):  additional code (unmaintained) demonstrating how to reproduce results in some Caiman-related papers, and how to use/extend Caiman.
 * [jnormcorre](https://github.com/apasarkar/jnormcorre): [JAX](https://github.com/google/jax) implementation of NoRMCorre for motion correction using JAX acceleration